BUB2020/bubble/README.md

 Referral boost Coefficients|1|1|1|1.2|1.5|2

-* Calculation: Total Earnings=50% * ETH mining reward of the invitee * mine owner level coefficient * Referral boost coefficient + BUB rewards
+* Calculation: Total Earnings=50% * ETH mining reward of the invitee * miner level coefficient * Referral boost coefficient + BUB rewards

 > For example: You referred A, and you staked 15 ETH and 15,000 BUB for mining.
 During your mining period, A also invested 15 ETH for mining, earning 0.2 ETH per day.
 Then, after 5 days, the referral rewards you can get are 50% * 0.2 * 5 * 1.0 * 1.2 = 0.6 ETH and 1,000 BUB.

 # Prize Pool

 * Source of Funding: 2% of the ETH pool deposit will be automatically transferred to the prize pool.
-The proportion will increase to 3% after 20 days of contract deployment, 4% after 30 days, and 5% after 40 days.In addition, 9,000,000 BUB will be released in 10 rounds based on the prize pool balance, and the released BUB will be converted into ETH to recharge into the prize pool.
+The proportion will increase to 3% after 20 days of contract deployment, 4% after 30 days, and 5% after 40 days.In addition, 1,800,000 BUB will be released in 10 rounds based on the prize pool balance, and the released BUB will be converted into ETH to recharge into the prize pool.

 * Prize Pool Distribution: Your rank is based on your BUB share locked in the prize pool, and the top 5 will share all prize pool as follows: 1st place 52%,2nd place 23%,3rd place 14%,4th place 8% and 5th place 3%.